 For example, if you were booking a holiday, you may assume that ‘Spanish Holidays’ might be the best keywords to optimise for.
 But people may also likely search for ‘what are the best beaches in Spain’ or ‘which hotels are best for families in Barcelona’.

-These might be the kinds of informational searches someone does before they get to the buying searches like ‘Spanish Holidays’.
+These might be the kinds of informative searches someone does before they get to the buying searches like ‘Spanish Holidays’.

 One last thing about on-page optimisation is you want to add Schema Markup to your website.
-Schema is basically the language that Google speaks, so having it on your website – you are speaking to Google directly.
+Schema is basically the language that Google speaks, so you are speaking to Google directly by having it on your website.

-Basically Schema is fundamental information about your website, for example, your business name, address, phone number, logo.
-You can also use it for services, products, events and more.
+Basically, Schema is fundamental information about your website, like your business name, address, phone number, logo.
+You can also use it for services, products, events, and more.

 Apart from technical optimisation and on-page optimisation, you also need power.
-The way you get power to your website which will help it rank is to get backlinks from other websites.
-A backlink is basically a vote of confidence from another website, and the more power the website has that is linking to you – the more power that votes of confidence will be.
+The way you get power to your website to help it rank and get backlinks from other websites.
+A backlink is basically a vote of confidence from another website, and the more power the website has that is linking to you, the more power that votes of confidence will be.

 The easiest backlinks to get are directory listings like Yellow Pages.
 Simply get on all the good ones and also all the directories that are in your niche.
 Here is a list of directories from Bright Local, who have a great directory finding software which makes this process a lot easier.

 Next, you want to get links from other websites that write blog posts about your niche.
-This is called guest posting and they are often strong links which are worth getting.
-Simply find good websites in your niche that talk about topics that are related to your business, and then reach out to them through email.
+This is called guest posting and they are often strong links that are worth getting.
+Simply find good websites in your niche that talk about your business topics, then reach out to them through email.

-Do this with 50 to 100 different websites and you will get 10 or 20 write back with instructions on how you can write a blog post for them with a link back to your website.
+Do this with 50 to 100 different websites, and you will get 10 or 20 write back with instructions on how to write a blog post for them with a link back to your website.